FFmpeg/FFV1/ffv1.md

 ### Pseudo-code

-Several components of FFV1 are described in this document using pseudo-code.
+The FFV1 bitstream is described in this document using pseudo-code.
 Note that the pseudo-code is used for clarity in order to illustrate the structure of FFV1 and not intended to specify any particular implementation.
 The pseudo-code used is based upon the C programming language [@!ISO.9899.1990] as uses its `if/else`, `while` and `for` functions as well as functions defined within this document.

 ### Range